erickbaldi/Add-lyrics-in-mp3-files-library/README.md

 In this repository I collect all the Python and Shell scripts I use to manage ID3 tag in MP3 files and their tassonomy.

-Lyrics injection into Mp3 files are scheduled in the "crontab" configuration file .cron in this collection.
+Lyrics injections into Mp3 files are scheduled in the "crontab" configuration file .cron in this collection.